Ice Totally Gaming 2016

 Ice Totally Gaming 2016 Pc

-1. Gaming really has gone global
+- Gaming really has gone global

 Emerging markets were a key theme this year at ICE, with much of the focus falling on the Americas.
 Colombia in particular drew a lot of focus, as it published draft regulations in December.
-Further North the U.S gaming market is said to be moving slowly due to political and ethical constraints, but operators are still hopeful that a major state (such as California) will regulate soon and open the floodgates to huge amounts of business.
+Further North the U.S gaming market is said to be moving slowly due to political and ethical constraints, but operators are still hopeful that a major state (such as California) will regulate soon and open the floodgates to huge amounts of business. - Compliance is key

 Compliance was a concern for many of those we spoke to, with companies increasing the size of their teams focused on responsible gaming.
-With regulators increasingly putting the onus on gaming companies to protect consumers, it’s likely that this will soon become a concern for all.
+With regulators increasingly putting the onus on gaming companies to protect consumers, it’s likely that this will soon become a concern for all. - Things are getting personal

 The demand for omnichannel, personalised interactions is by no means confined to the retail sector.
-Changes in user experience are on the horizon, with gaming companies looking to invest in technologies and services that will allow them to match the high expectations of their increasingly tech-savvy customer base.
+Changes in user experience are on the horizon, with gaming companies looking to invest in technologies and services that will allow them to match the high expectations of their increasingly tech-savvy customer base. - We’re in it together

 Despite some rather ostentatious displays it was clear that companies are getting practical in their approach – we saw plenty of evidence of increased partnering across the industry.
-Collaboration can be a huge boon in the fight against fraud, so let’s hope this is a trend that continues.
+Collaboration can be a huge boon in the fight against fraud, so let’s hope this is a trend that continues. - The start(ups) of innovation

 Many of the talks held at ICE were focused on providing start-ups with tips on how to raise their profile in the industry and to spread the word about the innovations they had to offer.
 There was a real sense of support for entrepreneurs, as well as an enthusiasm about innovation within the industry.
 This desire for innovation wasn’t only focused on exciting new technologies (hello VR headsets) – companies are looking for new ways to cut costs and improve processes to become more efficient businesses.